Emotions in Online Content Diffusion: Literature

-It is valuable to understand the process and the structure of a cascade beyond a general sense of popularity, e.g., number of retweets, as different structural dimensions of a cascade provide distinct and meaningful implications to enable or disable information diffusion.
-Extant research on information diffusion measures the cascades in five dimensions: size (the total number of users involved in sharing the article), depth (the maximum number of sharing hops from the origin article, where a hop is a sharing action by a new unique user), maximum breadth (the maximum number of users involved in the cascade at any depth), time (the average number of hours that the cascading process takes to finish one level of depth), and structural virality (the average length of the shortest paths between all pairs of nodes in a diffusion tree) \citep{liben2008tracing,goel2015structural,vosoughi2018spread}.
-Cascade time indicates the diffusion speed.
-Size indicates the general popularity of an article, without specifying its diffusion structure.
-Depth and maximum breadth are standard summary statistics of the structure of a cascade \citep{liben2008tracing}.
+Different structural dimensions of a cascade can provide an understanding and critical implications of information diffusion in social networks.
+Size is the general popularity of an article, without specifying its diffusion structure.
+Depth and maximum breadth are standard summary statistics of the structure of a cascade.
 Intuitively, depth is the generations of a cascade, indicating the maximum degree of contacts that the information can reach from the root node.
 Information with a cascade of a higher level of depth is more likely to break into different social communities.
-Maximum breadth provides an intuition about how “broad” or “wide” the cascade is, which often results from broadcast structures.
-A “broad” but not “deep” cascade implies that the content is spread within the same but large social community.
+Maximum breadth provides an intuition about how ``broad'' or ``wide'' the cascade is, which often results from broadcast structures.
+A ``broad'' but not ``deep'' cascade implies that the content is spread within the same but a large social community.
 Structure virality quantifies the distinction between single broadcast and viral diffusion \citep{goel2015structural}.
 Higher structure virality indicates that the cascade is driven more by decentralized and peer-to-peer sharing than by broadcasting.
 Broadcasting and viral diffusion are two typical alternative ways that enable information to reach large audiences \citep{van2018customer}.
 The cascade structures can be influenced by diffusion strategies, such as whether to utilize mass media and high-centrality users to broadcast content or use rewards to encourage peer-to-peer diffusion.
-Finally, how to promote an article or product in networks also correlates with potential cascade structures.
+Moreover, how to promote an article or product in networks also correlates with potential cascade structures.